Project Management Reporting : A Short Guide

 4. Executive Reports

 Executive reports are prepared for board members and top management.
 Therefore, the detail level of these kinds of reports are different than the other project management reports.
-Project’ s current status, high level risks, income and budget summary, key milestone status parts are included in the executive reports briefly.
+But the detail level of executive reports must be enough to improve decision making.
+Project’ s current status, important issues, high level risks, income and budget summary, key milestone status parts are included in the executive reports briefly.

 An effective project management reporting is vital for a successfull communication system.
-Because communication plays a fundamental role in all facets of business.
+Because communication plays a significant role in all dimentions of business.